AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 You can modify the list of toolchains that can be selected when using the :guilabel:`+` button and their default values via a custom XML file.
-See :ref:`Customizing_and_Extending_GPS` and in particular :ref:`Toolchains_customization` for further information.
+See :ref:`Customizing_and_Extending_GNAT_Studio` and in particular :ref:`Toolchains_customization` for further information.

 The :guilabel:`Runtimes` section allows you to choose a particular runtime for your project.
-The runtimes that have been found by GPS for the selected toolchain are directly displayed in the combobox.
+The runtimes that have been found by GNAT Studio for the selected toolchain are directly displayed in the combobox.
 If you want to use a custom runtime (e.g: a runtime which is not packaged with the selected toolchain), specify its path in the combobox's entry.